hadar-simulator/hadar/docs/source/architecture/workflow.rst

 Are you sur wind will blow next week or sun will shines ?
 If not, you eolian or solar production could change.
 Can you warrant that no failure will occur on your network next month or next year ?

 Of course, we can not predict futur with such precision.
+It's why we use *stochastic* computation. *Stochastic* means there are fluky behavior in the pyshics we want simulate.
+Simulation is quiet useless, if result is a unique result.

  The best solution could to be to compute a *God function* which tell you for each input variation (solar production, line, consumptions) what is the adequacy result.
 Like that, Hadar has just to analyze function, its derivates etc to predict futur.
 But this *Got function* doesn't exist, we just have an algorithm which tell us adequacy according to one fixed set of input data.

-It's why we use *stochastic* computation.
-With stochastic computation, you run many *scenarios* to analyze many different behavior.
+It's why we use *Monte Carlo* algorithm.
+Monte Carlo run many *scenarios* to analyze many different behavior.
 Scenario with more consumption in cities, less solar production, less coat production or one line deleted due to crash.
 By this method we recreate *Got function* by sampling it with the Monte-Carlo method.

 TODO Monte Carlo sampling graphics